 - Emphasize adaptability and growth: Communicate to hiring managers that, despite any lack of experience, you’re eager to grow within your field and willing to put in the work.

-- Use numbers to quantify: Whether leading a successful fundraiser or contributing to a research project, use numbers, percentages, and dollar amounts to bring value to your achievements.
+- Use numbers to quantify: Whether leading a successful fundraiser or contributing to a research project, use numbers, percentages, and dollar amounts to measure your achievements.

 - Optimize for applicant tracking systems: Understand what employers are looking for and incorporate keywords from the job posting throughout your resume to ensure it passes through applicant tracking systems (ATS).